ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.hidden.md

 Upon completion of these tasks, your new network will be deployed and will appear in the networks tab.
 This may take a few seconds to complete.
 Repeat the process for the other two networks, or more if needed in your solution.

-## Create a virtual machine and connect to the virtual machine using console
+## Create virtual machines and connect to the virtual machine using console
 {: #vmware-as-a-service-vdc-create-vm}
 {: step}